-1. Student Organizations:

-- b.
+- 1. Student Organizations: - a.
+The Board must approve all student organizations.
+New organizations and activities must have prior approval of the Board.
+Secret or clandestine organizations or groups will not be permitted. - b.
 By-laws and rules of student organizations must not be contrary to board policy or to administrative rules and regulations. - c.
-Procedures in student organizations must follow generally accepted democratic practices in the acceptance of members, nomination and election of officers, and in organization rules and by-laws.

-2. Social Events
+Procedures in student organizations must follow generally accepted democratic practices in the acceptance of members, nomination and election of officers, and in organization rules and by-laws. - 2.
+Social Events - a.

-- a.
 Social events must have prior approval of the administration. - b.
 Social events must be held in school facilities unless prior approval of the Board is obtained. - c.
 Social events must be chaperoned at all times.